slavshik/.dotfiles/HINTS.md

 `defaults write -g ApplePressAndHoldEnabled -bool true` You'll need to log out and log back in again for the setting to take effect.

+Packer plugins dir, TODO: move it to aliases or find a proper ENV variable.
+~/.local/share/nvim/site/pack/